Amar-Dev1/backend-dev/APIs/REST APIs (m1)/first api app (p3)/Organize_api_project(les2).md

 - it also creates a requirements.txt file that lists all the dependencies of your project.

 ## 💡how to use pipenv
-- install pipenv using pip install pipenv
+- install pipenv using `pip install pipenv`
-- create a new project using pipenv install
+- activate the virtual env `pipenv install`
-- install the dependencies using pipenv install
+- install the dependencies using `pipenv install django`
-- run the project using pipenv run python app.py